About Nevada Ballet Theatre

 Quality Dance Training and Education and Outreach

 In 1979, the company established an affiliated Academy in order to provide a premiere dance education to young people in Southern Nevada and groom the next generation of dance enthusiasts.
 The Academy is now regarded as one of the top ballet training centers in the city and offers a variety of classes for children through adult.
 In 1980, the company expanded its offerings even further by seeking to expose the art form of dance to students in underserved populations within Clark County.
 Today, Future Dance and its initiatives provide scholarship opportunities to over 400 students a year and the program successfully reaches over 4,000 students annually.
-Celebrating its 20th anniversary this year, it is one of the longest running Education and Outreach programs in the state.
+Celebrating its 20th anniversary in 2013, it is one of the longest running Education and Outreach programs in the state.

 Dynamic Repertoire, Unique Collaborations and Dance Education